breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 cultural events, designed with enhanced safety measures in place to reduce transmission risk.

 👉 Want to find out more?
-[Register your interest](http://eepurl.com/iQfyS2)
+[Join our mailing list](http://eepurl.com/iQfyS2)

-*This site is under construction as of January 2025*
+*Last updated: January 2025*